 The best action homeowners can take to protect the trees in their yard is to keep informed about tree infestations.
 Please use the tree insect calendar on this website to get information on specific tree pests.

 DLC has a full time certified arborist on staff.
-He can answer question about how protect your trees from the walnut twig beetle or the emerald ash borer.
+He can answer questions about how to protect your trees from the walnut twig beetle or the emerald ash borer.
 Please call (303) 378-8000 or fill out a service request form.

 For more information about trees and the services they need in Denver, join our Facebook community.